airbytehq/airbyte/docs/contributing-to-airbyte/README.md

 1. Fork our [GitHub repository](https://github.com/airbytehq/airbyte).
 2. Open a branch for your work.
 3. Code, and please write **tests**.
-4. Run the acceptance tests.
+4. Ensure all tests pass.
+For connectors, this includes acceptance tests as well.

 ### 3. Open a pull request
 1. Rebase master with your branch before submitting a pull request.